davoudarsalani/action-jdate/README.md

     set_timezone:  ## default: true
     timezone:      ## default: 'Asia/Tehran'
 ```
-If `docker` is set for source, your you can use jcal in the following steps/jobs in two methods:
+If `docker` is set for source, you can use jdatetime in the next steps/jobs in two methods:
 ```yml
 - name: Getting date/time
   shell: bash